Hellisotherpeople/CX_DB8/README.md

 ## What are your plans?
 So, it looks like the prefered framework for doing state of the art NLP work [Flair](https://github.com/zalandoresearch/flair/issues/563#issuecomment-470010988) is finally being updated to allow it to train with large datasets.
 This is going to allow me to create a sentence compression (highlighter) model as soon as the patch allowing large datasets makes it into Flair.
 I will be training this model using the latest in sentence and word pre-trained embeddings (like google BERT) to give the sentence compression model far more semantic understanding.

-After the sentence compression model is developed, I have 2 other models I want to create for the good of the debate community.
+After the sentence compression model is developed (DONE), I have 2 other models I want to create for the good of the debate community.

 1. A document classifier. (also possible using Flair).
 I will soon write some parsing code to extract the class of a debate card.
 For instance, an answer to the Capitalism Kritik by saying that there would be tranisition wars would be classified as "A2 Capitalism - Transition Wars".
 Given the way that debate documents are hierachially structured using verbatims "hats and pockets" features - it should be possible to automatically extract a reasonable class for each document.
 With some cleaning, I hope to get a document classifier that can classify an arbitrary piece of evidence into 1 of N (I assume N is around 200) buckets.